SteelCompendium/data-md-dse/Bestiary/Human Apprentice Mage.md

   t3: 5 lightning damage
   effects:
   - name: Effect
-    effect: 'If the apprentice mage doesn’t use a maneuver or a move action this turn, the target is [[Slowed|slowed]] (EoT). '
+    effect: 'If the apprentice mage doesn''t use a maneuver or a move action this turn, the target is [[Slowed|slowed]] (EoT). '

 ```